UniLink: Designing a Mentorship Platform for Exchange Students

 By mapping out our user flow and Information Architecture, my team and I were able to figure out exactly how many pages we needed, thus coordinating our tasks better.

-information architecture (clean, presented version)
+information architecture (stakeholder version)

 I like spreading out iterations of my hifis across the design file to see which version reads better from far away.